 Interested in joining our efforts in providing nests to wildlife rescues around the globe?
-Volunteer registrations are by invitation only, after completion of the Volunteer Application.
 Please review the following information and click the button at the bottom of this page to complete and submit the Volunteer Application.

 Why register with us as a volunteer? 👉Access to our Volunteer Guide that covers everything there is to know about making nests and participating in our project.
 Discussion boards are also available for help and questions not covered in the guide 👉Six nest patterns available that have been trialed and tested with wildlife rehabilitators to ensure you are providing the safest nests for the wildlife in their care. 👉 Video tutorials 👉 New printable Care Tags to include with shipments of nests 👉Nest registration forms - to let us know where you have decided to send your nests.
-This data is added to our site and helps other volunteers to see where nests have been sent. 👉 Easily searchable address book of the over 440 wildlife rescues we provide nests to, including the specific nest types and sizes each has requested 👉Access to our private Facebook group where all nest photos and thank-you's are shared.
+This data is added to our site and helps other volunteers to see where nests have been sent. 👉 Easily searchable address book of the over 270 wildlife rescues currently on our active mailing list, including the specific nests each has requested 👉Access to our private Facebook group where all nest photos and thank-you's are shared.
 Also a wonderful place to connect with other WRN volunteers from around the world!

-We are the only online resource that keeps up-to-date records of which nests have been requested by each individual rehabilitator, with a minimum of two updates yearly from rehabilitators to ensure they are only receiving the nests they are in need of.
+We are the only online resource that keeps up-to-date records of which nests have been requested by each individual rehabilitator, with updates yearly from rehabilitators to ensure they are only receiving the nests they are in need of.

 There are many versions of these nests floating around on the internet; however, our patterns were developed and tested with the help of professional wildlife rehabilitators to prevent injuries to their animals and to ensure their utmost safety.
 The rescue centres and rehabilitators that we serve expect a high level of quality, and we take great pride in the fact that they trust our nests to safely provide warmth, comfort and security to the wildlife in their care, and we hope you do too!